 Medical research involving human subjects must be conducted according to the World Medical Association Declaration of Helsinki.
-Furthermore, submitted manuscripts should be compliant with ethical standards as per International Committee of Medical Journal Editors (ICMJE).
+Furthermore, submitted manuscripts should be compliant with ethical standards as per the International Committee of Medical Journal Editors (ICMJE).

 All studies reporting animal or/and human studies are required to state in the materials and methods section that the relevant Institutional Review Board provided (or waived) approval.
-Kindly ensure to add the full name of the institutional committee, in addition to approval number.
+Kindly ensure to add the full name of the institutional committee, in addition to the approval number.

 For original research articles, authors are required to declare in the materials and methods section whether participants provided informed consent.
 Similarly, they need to mention if the consent was written or verbal.

-For animal based investigations, authors need to indicate whether institutional or national standards for the care and use of laboratory animals were followed.
-These should be in accordance with the International Association of Veterinary Editors’ Consensus Author Guidelines on Animal Ethics and Welfare.
+For animal-based investigations, authors need to indicate whether institutional or national standards for the care and use of laboratory animals were followed.
+These should be in accordance with the International Association of Veterinary Editors' Consensus Author Guidelines on Animal Ethics and Welfare.

 4.7.
 Clinical Trials